-Terrestrial and celestial globes, the terrestrial globe with 36 hand-coloured engraved half gores, with two polar calottes, the celestial globe with 24 hand-coloured engraved half gores, with two polar calottes, rotating on brass pinions within a brass meridian ring with graduated scale, each set into a seventeenth century Dutch wooden base with ebonised baluster supports, bun feet and central column, with an engraved horizon ring, adumbrating scales, calendar, almanacs etc. With minor nicks and scratches to several parts of the printed surface, as is inevitable for a globe of this scale and period.
+Each globe with a diameter of 680mm.
+(26 inches) composed of 36 hand-coloured engraved half gores and two polar calottes pasted on to a plaster sphere rotating on brass pinions within brass meridian ring with graduated scale.
+Set into a seventeenth century Dutch wooden base with an engraved horizon ring adumbrating scales, calendar, almanacs etc. Minor nicks and scratches to several parts of the printed surface, as is inevitable for a globe of this scale and period.
+A remarkable survival in very fine condition in its original varnish.